Car park and trails are open. The Visitor Centre and toilets remain closed.

-The Countryside Rangers provide an environmental education programme and offer advice about local walking and cycling routes and wildlife.
-Mobility scooters are available for FREE hire.
+- Countryside Ranger Service provide an environmental education programme and offer advice about local walking and cycling routes and wildlife.